Marc L. HamroffPartner

-Mr. Hamroff heads up the firm’s Financial Services Practice which includes the Bankruptcy, Equipment Leasing, Secured Lending and Creditors’ Rights Groups.
+Mr. Hamroff Chairs the firm’s Financial Services Practice which includes the Bankruptcy, Equipment Leasing, Secured Lending and Creditors’ Rights Groups.
 He provides special concentration in litigation, workout and bankruptcy matters nationwide.
 The firm has represented official and unofficial groups and committees of lessors and lenders in complex workouts both in and out of Chapter 11 cases including the representation of the bank group in connection with a failed national vehicle lessor.
 By example, Mr. Hamroff represented a multi-national asset based lender in the successful equity participation following a structured bid to acquire a biotechnology company in a highly contested Delaware Chapter 11 case and has headed up the restructure, turnaround and bankruptcy exit strategy for various healthcare workouts including DIP lending, cash collateral structures and asset sales of assisted living facilities, nursing homes and regional hospitals.

 In 2009, Mr. Hamroff led the team in confirming the Plan in the Chapter 11 cases of Dial-A-Mattress and 1 800 Mattress.com which provided for the successful sale of the companies’ assets to Sleepys pursuant to Section 363 of the Bankruptcy Code.

 In one of the first Chapter 11 cases ever filed in New York by a timeshare resort, Mr. Hamroff successfully represented the mortgage lender in the widely publicized Chapter 11 case of In re Gurneys Inn Resort & Spa, Ltd, 215 B.R.
 659 (Bankr.
 E.D.N.Y.
 1997).